 Treasury administers a master agreement with a bank to provide both retail and wholesale lockbox services.
 Several boards and commissions use lockbox services to collect license fees.
 Other agencies use the lockbox services for tax remittances, loan repayments, and other types of fees.

 Treasury will help agencies coordinate the setup of lockbox services.
-If you believe you may have applications or programs which may benefit from the use of a lockbox service or if you have further questions, contact a member of the Treasury Management Services (TMS) team.
+If you believe you may have applications or programs which may benefit from the use of a lockbox service or if you have further questions, contact a member of Customer Solutions.